 We think this will make for a more customer friendly environment, especially for the families in the neighborhood.
 Of course, we will still be offering to-go food for pick up.

-Beaverton Foods’ mustards picked up six awards – two Golds – at the recent 18th annual World-Wide Mustard Competition.
+Beaverton Foods’ mustards– two Golds – at the recent 18th annual World-Wide Mustard Competition.
 The press release was pretty run of the mill, but one section gave me pause: “NationalMustardMuseumCurator Barry Levenson added: “Beaverton Foods led all mustard makers – as it has done several times in the past – with six medals.”

 Um, National Mustard Museum?
 My mind reels.
 Little known Food Dude trivia – when I was in college I collected mustard.